DIPlib/diplib/README_Windows.md

 - If you have *ZLib* compiled, look for `ZLIB_INCLUDE_DIR` and `ZLIB_LIBRARY_RELEASE` (again, select the "Advanced" check box to see these).
-Set the first to the directory that contains the *Zlib* sources, and the second to the static libary that you compiled.
+Set the first to the directory that contains the *Zlib* sources, and the second to the static library that you compiled.
 Check the box next to `LIBICS_USE_ZLIB`.

 - If you have *LibTIFF* compiled, look for `TIFF_INCLUDE_DIR` and `TIFF_LIBRARY_RELEASE`